 LITTER GETTERS – Children of all ages can learn about the importance of keeping our planet litter-free, and can help the park, by participating in the Litter Getter program.
 Kids earn rewards for each bag of litter they gather.
 Check at any open campground kiosk for details.

 The heart of the busy park is the Visitor Center, which is full of exhibits and displays, and which has a friendly, helpful staff.
-There is a theatre, a wonderful bookstore, and the Kellogg Travel Log, a 1920’s era motor home with a body carved entirely from one single redwood log!
+There is a theatre, a wonderful bookstore, and the Kellogg Travel Log, a 1920s-era motor home with a body carved entirely from a single redwood log!
 The Visitor Center is run by the Humboldt Redwoods Interpretive Association, a not-for-profit organization dedicated to educating the public about this wonderful and unique place.
-The Visitor Center is open every day except Thanksgiving and Christmas, 9:00am-5:00pm April through October and 10:00am-4:00pm November through March.
+The Visitor Center is open every day except Thanksgiving and Christmas, 9 am - 5 pm April through October and 10 am - 4 pm November through March.

 The South Fork of the Eel River and the Main Stem Eel travel over 30 miles through the park and offer many locations for swimming, boating, or fishing.
 The South Fork Eel is dependent on rainfall for its water, and can swell quickly and dangerously following a heavy rainstorm.
 All visitors are cautioned to respect the river and to use proper water safety at all times.